ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

     print(f"an error occurred {e}")
 ```

 Firstly, it's essential to handle exceptions that may occur when connecting to the API.
-Additionally, while the API provides a lot of columns for each row, I'm only interested in retrieving specific fields.
+Additionally, while the API provides a lot of columns for each row, we are only interested in retrieving specific fields.
 To facilitate this, I've initialized an empty JSON placeholder:

 ```python
 # Build an empty JSON placeholder